 Back in the 'real-world', I became a research assistant at Plymouth University, analysing acoustic and citizen science data.
 This led to employment with one of the contractors, ORCA, a citizen science charity who train members of the public to collect marine mammal data from ferries and cruise ships.
 As their Science Officer, I handled their enormous dataset and led the peer-reviewed publications and analyses.
 I continued my role at Plymouth University as a Visiting Researcher, supervising MRes students.
 During my time at ORCA, I continued and led a 'ship strike' project, investigating the behavioural responses of fin whales to ferries in the Bay of Biscay.
 This project has now expanded as my PhD research.

-Working with numerous external partners, my PhD aims to: 1) Quantify spatio-temporal patterns in vessel traffic in the North-East Atlantic; 2) Investigate overlap, collision risk, and probability of fatality of large baleen whales; 3) Determine the behavioural response of cetaceans to an oncoming vessel; 4) Incorporate the opinions and experiences of vessel crews to suggest mitigation strategies.
+Working with numerous external partners, my PhD aims to: 1) Quantify spatio-temporal patterns in vessel traffic in the North-East Atlantic; 2) Investigate overlap, collision risk, and probability of fatality of large baleen whales; 3) Investigate how risk changes throughout the day, influenced by fin whale dive depths and vessel draught; 4) Determine the behavioural response of fin whales to an oncoming vessel; 5) Incorporate the opinions and experiences of vessel crews to suggest mitigation strategies.

 I am also Associate Editor for the journal Marine Biodiversity Records, for whom I handle marine mammal, shark and ray manuscripts.